MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/About/About.md

 ### [about_PowerShell_exe](about_PowerShell_exe.md)

-Explains how to use the PowerShell.exe command-line tool.
-Displays the syntax and describes the command-line switches.
-PowerShell.exe starts a Windows PowerShell session.
-You can use it in Cmd.exe and in Windows PowerShell.
+Explains how to use the **PowerShell.exe** command-line tool.

 ### [about_PowerShell_Ise_exe](about_PowerShell_Ise_exe.md)

-Explains how to use the PowerShell_Ise.exe from the command-line.
+Explains how to use the **PowerShell_Ise.exe** from the command-line.

 ### [about_Preference_Variables](about_Preference_Variables.md)

-Variables that customize the behavior of PowerShell
+Variables that customize the behavior of PowerShell.

 ### [about_profiles](about_profiles.md)